 Are you prepared to host the first BBQ of the year?
 Is relaxing in your garden actually not relaxing at all?
 And have you suddenly realised just how tired your 2002 rattan furniture set looks?
 Can you see more weeds than flowers?
 Thought so.
 We don't want you to be caught out and as a result, we've pulled together some of 2019's top garden trends so you're prepped and prepared for BBQ season.

 Blurring the lines

 Image credit: Contemporary Lighting

 There are so many ways to blur the lines between the indoors and outdoors; to create harmony between nature, your outdoor space and your interior, connect with a feature window/door such as bi-folds or sky lights.
 Large glazing makes a room feel brighter, lighter and larger, whilst allowing you to see the outdoors.

 Also, bringing natural textures such as timber, exposed brick and concrete into the home will give an organic finish, whilst taking out soft furnishings, living furniture, potted plants, indoor/outdoor rugs and accessories takes the indoors, outside.

 The idea is to make the outdoor space an extension of the indoors and this trend is set to be huge in the coming years.
 Zoning your garden is like a replica of zoning an open-plan living, dining and kitchen.
-Outdoor kitchen sales are on the rise and patios and deckings are more commonly treated like living and dining rooms in the way they are dressed, styled and furnished.
+Outdoor kitchen sales are on the rise and patios and decking are more commonly treated like living and dining rooms in the way they are dressed, styled and furnished.
 Another place to cook, eat, drink and put your feet up?
 We won't say no.